civican/legisinfo/41-1/bills/C-62/bill_text.md

 # Bill C-62: An Act to give effect to the Yale First Nation Final Agreement and to make consequential amendments to other Acts

-**Sponsor**: MINISTER OF ABORIGINAL AFFAIRS AND NORTHERN DEVELOPMENT